Federated Learning Model Aggregation in Heterogenous Aerial and Space Networks: Conclusion

 \section{Conclusion}

-This paper introduces Weighted Federated Averaging (WeiAvg), a novel approach that addresses the issue of data heterogeneity and diversity in federated learning.
-By assigning weights based on the entropy of label distribution, WeiAvg emphasizes updates from high-diversity clients and diminishes the influence of low-diversity clients by utilizing a projection-based approximation method to estimate client data diversity without compromising individual client information.
-This ensures that the weighted averaging based on diversity can be performed while preserving privacy.
-Additionally, we explore the combination of WeiAvg with the FedProx algorithm, which mitigates the impact of statistical heterogeneity by adding a proximal term to the objective.
-The combined approach achieves improved convergence speed and accuracy, further enhancing the performance of FL.
+This paper introduces Weighted Federated Averaging and Client Selection (WeiAvgCS), a novel approach that addresses the issue of data heterogeneity and diversity in FL.
+By assigning weights based on the diversity of label distribution and retaining clients with high diversity in the previous round, WeiAvgCS emphasizes updates from high-diversity clients and diminishes the influence of low-diversity clients by utilizing a projection-based approximation method to estimate client data diversity without compromising individual client information.
+The entire calculation would be performed on the central server and is based only on the model updates.
+Therefore, no additional communication costs would be incurred.
+The computational cost in the central server would also be negligible because of the low complexity.
+Additionally, we conducted extensive experiments to show the effectiveness of WeiAvgCS.
+The orthogonality of WeiAvgCS with other state-of-the-art algorithms proved that WeiAvgCS could improve the convergence performance even further based on other algorithms.